Simplify your invoicing with PayPal.

 - Terms and conditions.

-Once he’s created an invoice, Joe can opt to send it to one person or add more people on the CC line – a spouse, business partner, etc. Group invoicing, billing multiple people for an event for instance, is also available.
-And if he needs to, Joe can add attachments, like terms of service or an image.
-Once PayPal sends the invoice via email, the customer can simply click the “Pay Now” button to make a secure payment either through a PayPal account or a credit or debit card (a PayPal account isn’t required).
-Once the customer has paid online, the payment shows up in Joe’s PayPal account, usually within minutes.
-The customer can also choose to pay cash or mail a check instead, and Joe can even opt to allow partial payments or a minimum payment amount.
+Once he’s created an invoice, Joe has the option to send it to one person or add more people on the CC line – a spouse, business partner, etc. Group invoicing, billing multiple people for an event for instance, is also available.
+And if he needs to, Joe can add attachments, like terms of service, a document to sign, or an image.
+Once PayPal sends the invoice via email, the recipient can simply click the “Pay Now” button to make a secure payment either through a PayPal account or a credit or debit card (a PayPal account isn’t required).
+Once the customer has paid online, the money shows up in Joe’s PayPal account, usually within minutes.
+The client can also choose to pay cash or mail a check instead, and Joe can even opt to allow partial payments or a minimum amount.
 Once paid, the invoice will have a partially paid status until it’s been paid in full.

-Keeping track of those payments is a snap, too, because PayPal Invoicing lets Joe reconcile his invoices and payments automatically online.
-If he sees that he’s missing a payment from a customer, he can send an email reminder with a single click of his mouse.
-He can see a detailed history of his invoices, too, including a list of reminders he’s sent.
+Keeping track of those funds is a snap, too, because PayPal Invoicing lets Joe reconcile his invoices and payments automatically online.
+If he sees that he’s missing all of part of the amount owed by a customer, he can send an email reminder with a single click of his mouse.
+He can see a detailed history of his invoices, too, including due dates and a list of reminders he’s sent.
 And if the customer paid with a check, no problem – he can also use PayPal Invoicing to track payments made offline via cash or check.
-Joe can even create invoices on the go.
+Joe can even create custom invoices on the go.
 With the PayPal Here mobile app, he can visit an office to offer his shoeshine services, for example, and generate invoices on the spot.